• Skip to primary navigation

 What’s in the chipotle crema?

-Here’s what you need to make the easy 3-ingredient chipotle crema:
+Here’s what you’ll need to make this easy 3-ingredient chipotle crema:

-• Chipotle peppers in adobo: these are sold in small cans or jars in the Mexican section of most grocery stores.
-They’re spicy with a uniquely smoky, earthy flavor and a subtle underlying sweetness.
+• Chipotle peppers in adobo: Found in cans or jars in the Mexican aisle of most grocery stores, these peppers bring smoky, earthy flavor and a little heat with just a touch of sweetness.

-You can also keep it simple with a drizzle of sour cream instead, or try our cilantro lime ranch dressing, avocado ranch dressing, or fish taco sauce to switch things up!
+You can also keep it simple with a drizzle of sour cream instead, or try my cilantro lime ranch dressing, avocado ranch dressing, or fish taco sauce to switch things up!

 2 forks in a pile of loaded Mexican Fries